sm-simplifies/sm-simplifies/README.md

-- 👋 Hi, I'm @sm-simplifies
+- 👋 Hi, I'm _@sm-simplifies_
-- 👀 I'm interested in Technologies like __AWS, DevOps, Python and Bash Scripting__
+- 👀 I'm interested in _AWS Services, DevOps Tools, Python and Bash Scripting_
-- 👥 I'm looking to collaborate on ...
+- 👥 I'm looking to _collaborate on ..._
-- 📬 How to reach me __swapnilmali848@gmail.com__
+- 📬 How to reach me _swapnilmali848@gmail.com_